Harmonic analysis for rank-1 Randomised Horn Problems: Additive Horn Problem on

 The particular case where we have $\mathbf b=\diag(b,0,\cdots,0)$ has rank one is given in~\cite[\S 4.1 in particular Eqn.
 (4.10)]{FZ19} and \cite[Thm.
 4.1]{Fa15}.
 The HCIZ-integral~\eqref{2.6} simplifies in this case to

-allowing (\ref{2.12}) to be written
+allowing (\ref{2.11}) to be written

 This integral serves as the starting point of the proof of Eq.~\eqref{1.1}.
-It will be carried out in two step where we first massage the integrals and finally perform the limit $\varepsilon\to0$.
+It will be carried out in two steps where we first massage the integrals and finally perform the limit $\varepsilon\to0$.